-ORDINARY CLASS RESOLUTIONS OF THE HOLDERS OF SPONSOR SHARES FOR AGAINST WITHELD 1.
-THAT : the articles of DCAC (the " Articles ") be and are hereby replaced in their entirety by the amended articles in the form appended to the Circular at Appendix 1 (the " Amended Articles "); 2.
-THAT: notwithstanding the terms of the Articles, the Amended Articles, or any other agreement, letter or document (including but not limited to the Insider Letter, the DCAC IPO Prospectus, the Sponsor Shares Subscription Agreement, the Sponsor Warrant Agreement, the Warrant T&Cs) and not withstanding any prior terms or statements as regards the conversion of DCAC Sponsor Shares, any price hurdles or any promote schedule, on and with effect from the Completion Date (as defined below) (the "Amended Sponsor Promote"): a. the terms, rights and restrictions attaching to each of the DCAC Sponsor Shares in issue shall be varied to be identical to the terms, rights and restrictions attaching to a DCAC Ordinary Share, and each DCAC Sponsor Share in issue shall convert on a one for one basis into a DCAC Ordinary Share;
+RESOLUTIONS OF THE HOLDERS OF SPONSOR SHARES FOR AGAINST WITHELD 1.
+It is hereby resolved by ordinary class resolution that: (a) The articles of DCAC (the "Articles") be and are hereby replaced in their entirety by the amended articles in the form appended to the Circular at Appendix 1 (the "Amended Articles"); (b) notwithstanding the terms of the Articles, the Amended Articles, or any other agreement, letter or document (including but not limited to the Insider Letter, the DCAC IPO Prospectus and the Warrant T&Cs) and not withstanding any prior terms or statements as regards the conversion of DCAC Sponsor Shares, any price hurdles or any promote schedule, on and with effect from the Completion Date (as defined below) (the "Amended Sponsor Promote"): a. the terms, rights and restrictions attaching to each of the DCAC Sponsor Shares in issue shall be varied to be identical to the terms, rights and restrictions attaching to a DCAC Ordinary Share, and each DCAC Sponsor Share in issue shall convert on a

-b.
-DCAC Ordin conversion o plus 86,22 Shares)(the 'Shares") sh Company fo and held in to 3,721 (being 50% of the nary Shares arising from of DCAC Sponsor Shares, 21 DCAC Ordinary "Extinguishing Sponsor nall be acquired by the or £0.0001 consideration creasury, subject to and in with the Companies Law; 3.
-Articles and/ modifies, vari- attaching to the Sponsor Sha or the Ameres or abrogate ne DCAC Ordin adoption of the Amended nded Sponsor Promote es the rights or obligations nary Shares or the DCAC modification, variation or y approved.
+RESOLUTIONS OF THE HOLDERS OF SPONSOR SHARES FOR AGAINST WITHELD one for one basis into a DCAC Ordinary Share; b.
+1,648,721 (being 50% of the DCAC Ordinary Shares arising from conversion of DCAC Sponsor Shares, plus 86,221 DCAC Ordinary Shares) (the "Extinguishing Sponsor Shares") shall be acquired by the Company for £0.0001 consideration and held in treasury, subject to and in accordance with the Companies Law; (c) to the extent the adoption of the Amended Articles and/or the Amended Sponsor Promote modifies, varies or abrogates the rights or obligations attaching to the DCAC Ordinary Shares or the DCAC Sponsor Shares, any such modification, variation or abrogation be and is hereby approved.

 Unless otherwise instructed, the proxy will vote or abstain from voting as he thinks fit.

-Sign ed this day of 2023 (See note 3 pelow)
+Signed this day of 2023 (See note 3 below)